After researching your Pacific Crest Trail gear, the question many aspiring thru-hikers move to is that of PCT resupply.

 - 3.7% – Send more food in their resupplies

 - 3.3% – Resupply less frequently (less frequent means longer distance between resupplies)

 - 2% – Prep all their resupply boxes ahead of time

 Favorite Hiker Meals & Snacks

-Honestly, I would love to simply eat a Costco-sized bag of M&M’s accompanied by a large brick of cheese and a bottle of Sriracha for each section of the trial, but I’ve been told this isn’t healthy (and nearly 20% of PCT hikers said they wish they had resupplied with healthier food).
+Personally, I would love to eat a Costco-sized bag of M&M’s with a large brick of cheese and a bottle of Sriracha for each section of trail, but I’ve been told this isn’t healthy (and 15% of PCT hikers said they wish they had resupplied with healthier food).
 So what do PCT hikers eat?
 Berries, insects, dirt, fallen PCT hikers?
 Obviously.
 But there’s so much more on offer at (most of the) PCT resupply stops.